capnproto/capnproto/doc/install.md

 This will build everything it can and run tests.

 Note that Ekam will fail to build some things and output a bunch of error messages.
-You should be able to ignore any errors that originate outside of the `capnproto` directory -- these are just parts of other packages like Google Test that Ekam doesn't fully know how to build, but aren't needed by Cap'n Proto anyway.
+You should be able to ignore any errors that originate outside of the `capnp` and `kj` directories -- these are just parts of other packages like Google Test that Ekam doesn't fully know how to build, but aren't needed by Cap'n Proto anyway.

 ### Running the Benchmarks